vyos/vyos-documentation/docs/documentation.rst

 opcmd
 """""

-When documenting operational level command use the ``.. opcmd::`` directive.
+When documenting operational level commands, use the ``.. opcmd::`` directive.
 An explanation of the described command should be added below this statement.

-With those custom commands it will be possible to render them in a more descriptive way in the resulting HTML/PDF manual.
+With those custom commands, it is possible to render them in a more descriptive way in the resulting HTML/PDF manual.

 .. code-block:: none